Electrolysis hair removal

 It is critical you find an electrologist who is capable of removing your facial hair with a minimum of treatment, but without causing unsightly scarring, pitting, or discoloration of the skin.
 Since the facial hair of the male beard is difficult to remove, it is important that trans women seek an electrologist who is experienced with the removal of male hair.
 Preferably one who has worked extensively with trans women.
 This is not always possible, however, because of geographic limitations.

 At 2pass Clinic we developed an intensive program for the clearing of facial and genital areas that can speed up the process tremendously and solve the problem for those who live far from a suitable electrologist.
 You have to travel to Belgium only a couple of times (between 4-10 times, depending on your personal response and the willingness to come back instead of finishing locally).
-The reason we can work this intensively is that we use a pain pump to keep the pain under control.
+The reason we can work this intensively is that we use local anesthesia to keep the pain under control.

 What is electrolysis hair removal?

 - It is a time-tested method that was invented over 100 years ago to remove irritating, in-grown eyelash hairs.

 - It is a method of removing individual hairs from the face or body.

 - It destroys the growth center of the hair with chemical energy or heat.

 - During treatment, a thin probe is inserted into the hair follicle, which is a natural opening of the skin.
 The skin is not perforated, so this insertion is painless.

 - Through the probe, a small electrical current is sent, which destroys the hair follicle.
 This part is painful for many people.